folio-org/mod-agreements/README.md

 ```

 This will create a file called `validate_module_descriptor_output.txt` containing the output of the validator.
 The github action does some cleanup and comments the errors on a PR (if present).
 The `grep`/`sed` commands with regex can be found in the workflow file `.github/validate-module`.

+### Resourcing
+The "Memory" requirement listed in the module descriptor for this module is unusually high.
+This is because the memory requirement is made assuming full range of module functionality is in use, including GOKb Harvest and processing of thousands of TIPPs.
+Installations not making use of the harvest functionality can run with substantially lower memory.